cainsusk/BitcoinCore-Architecture/A1/script.md

 Once it finds the correct Parent block, the node has validated the incoming block and will add it to the `blockchain`.

-## User Interface
-The user interface is any client app using the Bitcoin Core protocol.
-This is the way that users interact with Bitcoin Core and it's network.

-## Bitcoin Core Protocol
-The protocol can be any variation of nodes: Light, Full, Miner.
-This is the way the user interface performs functions defined by the Bitcoin Core protocol.

-Through this layer, Bitcoin can be generated with a miner -- or spent and validated bu full or half nodes.

-This layer also manages the user's keys in their wallet.

-## Connection Layer
-The connection layer is the way a Bitcoin client interfaces with the rest of the nodes in the Peer to Peer network.

 # Data Flow